Vczz0/cookbook/README.md

-# python-cookbook
+# cookbook
-all python functions i used in my projects
+allmost all functions i used in my projects